kimt0t0/Role-Mates/README.md

 1. CRUD

-- Update:
-  ¤ add user to game
-  ¤ add character to game (so add user to game)
-  ¤ add message to game (so add message to character and user) ¤ add/remove moderator on game and its characters
 - Delete
-  ¤ when character remove from user and game
-  ¤ when message remove from character, user and game ¤ when game remove from user and remove corresponding messages ¤ when user remove characters, messages and owned games
+  ¤ when character remove from user and game, and remove messages (-> create removeMessage function in messageController) ¤ when message remove from character, user and game ¤ when game remove from user and remove corresponding messages ¤ when user remove characters, messages and owned games